CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 <p align="center">
   <em>
-    Currently spearheading the development of the AthenaOS arm64 Fedora variant tailored for macOS VMware Fusion.
-In parallel, leading the maintenance and evolution of the ShadowStrike Theme and Ideology for AthenaOS.
-Focused on porting Pop!_OS Cosmic to VMware Fusion while rigorously testing Wayland support within VMware Fusion environments to push the boundaries of virtualization on Apple Silicon.
+    Commanding the charge on AthenaOS’s arm64 Fedora variant, forged specifically for macOS VMware Fusion.
+Simultaneously, masterminding the relentless evolution of the ShadowStrike Ideology and AthenaOS Theme.
+On a mission to conquer Pop!_OS Cosmic’s port to VMware Fusion, while pushing Wayland support to its limits in Apple Silicon virtualization.
+Breaking barriers, rewriting the rules.
   </em>
 </p>